Jay Will (actor)

 Jay Will is an American actor, rapper and musician.
-Since 2022, he has starred in Paramount+s Tulsa King.
+He is known for his role as Tyson in Paramount+s Tulsa King (2022–present).

 Early life

-From New York City, he is an actor, rapper and musician and graduated from Juilliard School.
+From Greenville, South Carolina, he is an actor, rapper and musician and graduated from Juilliard School.

 Career

 On television, he featured in Amazon Prime Video series The Marvelous Mrs. Maisel and had a main role in the first series of Taylor Sheridan and Sylvester Stallone series Tulsa King on Paramount+ as Tyson.

 He played the titular role of Rob Peace in Chiwetel Ejiofor 2024 film Rob Peace, with co-stars Mary J. Blige and Camila Cabello.
 The film premiered at the 2024 Sundance Film Festival.
 He received praise for his performance, described as "moving" and "masterfully played" and a "breakthrough role".

 He features as Alvaro in the Josh Mond 2024 film It Doesn’t Matter alongside Christopher Abbott.
 Shot in a mockumentary style, both lead actors filmed part of the film themselves.